ko2-srls/HeatTemplateValidator/README.md

 $ python goback.py
 ```
 ### Notes
-This application fully functions on Ubuntu with python3 and pip3 installed.
+This application fully functions on Ubuntu and MacOS with python3 and pip3 installed.
 All advice welcome!